 Drug Class a Place in Clinical

 Therapy Considerations b

 Long-acting anticholinergics (LAMA) ■ Tiotropium (SMI/DPI) Note: Tiotropium is the only LAMA approved for asthma.
 Only the Soft Mist Inhaler is approved for use in asthma in patients ≥6 years.
-May be considered as an alternative for add- on to ICS if unable to use LABAs May be used as add-on for those who remain symptomatic despite maximal therapy with ICS/LABA (recommend referral to specialist) increased hepatic transaminases and liver injury.
-Zileuton is contraindicated in patients with active liver disease or persistent serum alanine aminotransferase elevations of 3 or more times the upper limit of normal. ■ Zileuton is not indicated in children <12 years. ■ Montelukast chewable tablets contain phenylaniline. ■ Do not abruptly substitute leukotriene modifiers for inhaled or oral corticosteroids; reduce steroids gradually. ■ Maximum benefits may take up to 4-8 weeks of dosing ■ May cause dizziness and blurred vision ■ Caution patient to avoid getting product in eyes; temporary blurred vision may result ■ Use with caution in patients with narrow angle glaucoma, prostatic hyperplasia, or bladder neck obstruction as these conditions may worsen ■ Use with caution in patients with moderate to severe renal impairment (CrCl ≤60 mL/minute); monitor patient for anticholinergic adverse events. ■ Contraindicated in patients who have had hypersensitivity to ipratropium
+May be considered a an alternativ for add- on t ICS if unable use LABAs May be used add-on for th who remain symptomatic despite max therapy with ICS/LABA (recommend referral to specialist) increased hepatic transaminases and liver injury.
+Zileuton is contraindicated in patients with active liver disease or persistent serum alanine aminotransferase elevations of 3 or more times the upper limit of normal.
+Zileuton is not indicated in children &lt;12 years.
+Montelukast chewable tablets contain phenylaniline.
+Do not abruptly substitute leukotriene modifiers for inhaled or oral corticosteroids; reduce steroids gradually.
+Maximum benefits may take up to 4-8 weeks of dosing May cause dizziness and blurred vision Caution patient to avoid getting product in eyes; temporary blurred vision may result Use with caution in patients with narrow angle

-&lt;sup>a Refer to product package insert or other established resources for dosing recommendations and age specific use.
+a Refer to product package insert or other established resources for dosing recommendations and age specific use.

-&lt;sup>b Table is not intended to be inclusive of all clinical considerations but rather to highlight some of the key points.
+b Table is not intended to be inclusive of all clinical considerations but rather to highlight some of the key points.

-° Approved for maintenance therapy for COPD; at present, they are not approved for use in asthma.
+c Approved for maintenance therapy for COPD; at present, they are not approved for use in asthma.

 Abbreviations: COPD: chronic obstructive pulmonary disease; CrCl: creatinine clearance; DPI: dry powder inhaler; FDA: U.S. Food and Drug Administration; HFA: Hydrofluoroalkane; ICS: inhaled corticosteroid; LABA: long-acting beta agonist; LAMA: long-acting muscarinic antagonist; MDI: metered dose inhaler; mL: milliliter; SABA: short-acting beta agonist; SAMA: selective beta-2 adrenergic agonists; SMI: soft mist inhaler; Neb SOLN: nebulizer solution